Validate page counts using hardware checks

 The page count differences are recorded against the print job, but no adjustments are made to the page counts or job costs.
 This is the default option when hardware checks are enabled.

-This mode is useful when you want to use the hardware check information to validate refund request by users.
+This mode is useful when you want to use the hardware check information to validate refund requests by users.
 In this case the administrator can verify that a user's job did not complete printing and then refund the job.

 The hardware check information is displayed in the print log status and also in the refund screens.